vidaud/seta/seta-nginx/README.md

 # seta-nginx 💻

-The **seta-nginx** folder contains the configuration of the server with all the proxy configurations.
+The **seta-nginx** contains the proxy server configurations for all the endpoints to be reachable outside, in particular for web services.

 * [Dockerfile](../seta-nginx/Dockerfile) - contains all the commands to assemble an image.
 * [nginx.conf](../seta-nginx/nginx.conf) - Includes directives for web traffic handling, which are generally known as **universal** .